-Soil -- Your Impatiens likes rich, moist soil that is well-draining.
-A typical mix is 1 part potting soil or coir fiber to 1 part perlite, with a little fertilizer mixed in.
+Soil -- Your Impatiens likes well-draining soil.
+A typical mix is 2 parts potting soil to 1 part perlite.
+An alternate mix is 1 part peat moss or coir fiber to 1 part perlite, with some slow-release fertilizer mixed in.

 Pot size -- Repot your plant to about a 1 gallon container that has drainage holes.
 It may eventually need to be transferred to a 3 gallon container if you let it grow to full size.

 Transplanting -- Transplant gently to avoid damaging the roots.
 After transplanting, do not pack down the soil.
 Shade the plant from sun for the first 3 weeks.

 Watering -- While this Impatiens appreciates moisture, the soil should not be perpetually saturated either.

 Light -- This Impatiens doesn't need much direct sun - just bright light.
 It grows well in morning + late afternoon sun, or tree-filtered sun all day.
 Shade it from hot, afternoon sun.

 Climate -- The ideal temperature is between 50 and 85 degrees, with cool nights.
 In warmer areas, avoid placing it in areas where heat can collect, like near a sunny wall.
 Protect your plant from all frost.
 You may grow it indoors, provided that the air isn't too dry.
 If the humidity is below around 40%, consider using a room humidifier if it seems to suffer.